kontena/kontena/docs/using-kontena/stacks.md

 ## Exposing services between stacks

-Each stack can also expose a service for use by other stacks.
+Each stack can also expose a service for use by other stacks using the top-level `expose: ` entry in the YAML stack file.

-TODO: `exposed: ...`
+Other services in different stacks can use the bare DNS name of the stack itself to connect to the exposed service.

+For example, the internal Kontena Registry is deployed as a `registry` stack that exposes the internal `api` service.
+The `registry.test.kontena.local` DNS name is an alias for the `api-1.registry.test.kontena.local` service container.
+Other service containers and the host nodes can use the bare `registry` DNS name to connect to the Kontena Registry.

+To expose multiple services from a stack, expose a Kontena load-balancer service within the stack, linked to each of the services to expose.